2022 Team Reports

 Key Backups

 For the first time in 10 years, the Seahawks enter the season with questions about the starting quarterback position.
-The first question is, who will be the starting quarterback?
-The prevailing theory was that Drew Lock would be the starter after being acquired in the trade that sent Russell Wilson to Denver.
-However, Lock has not even won the job from Geno Smith yet.
-As of July 6, most practice reports have Smith operating ahead of Lock in team drills.
-His familiarity with the offense has given him a headstart in the race.
+With Russell Wilson gone, the prevailing theory was that Drew Lock would be the starter after being acquired in the trade that sent Wilson to Denver.
+However, Geno Smith operated ahead of Lock in team drills in training camp and was named the Week 1 starter.
 Smith is playing in his third season with the Seahawks.
 Last year, he completed 68 percent of his passes while filling in for Wilson in four games.
 He also threw five touchdowns to just one interception in that span.
 For a team that would much rather run than pass, Smith's rushing ability and ball protection make him a preferred option to the more erratic Drew Lock.
-Smith is not a starting fantasy quarterback in most leagues but could be a decent streaming option in the right matchups.
+Smith is not a starting fantasy quarterback in most leagues but he could be a decent streaming option in the right matchups.

 If the team does not make a trade, Drew Lock will be the primary backup to Smith.
+Though this has all the ingredients to be a revolving door at starting quarterback.
 Lock threw for just 787 yards in the six games he played in 2021 and only accumulated four total touchdowns in the small sample.
 His career 59 percent completion percentage is almost 5 points worse than what Seattle saw from Russell Wilson in 2021.
-The camp battle will be one to watch all summer.
 Unless Lock changes his game completely and starts protecting the ball better, he will be on a short leash in this conservative offense.
-The Seahawks added Jacob Eason off of waivers from Indianapolis last season, and if they doesn't add any other quarterbacks, he will serve as the third quarterback on the team for 2022.

 Running Backs